-Served in scant shot glasses from dawn until way past dusk, this beverage is EVERYWHERE you look.
-It’s in little make-shift cafes, sold from chai-wallahs at every bus station, train station and street corner, brewing in every home.
+Served in scant shot glasses from dawn until way past dusk, this beverage is EVERYWHERE you look in India.
+It’s in little make-shift cafes, sold from chai-wallahs at every bus station, train station and street corner, brewing in nearly every home.

-It’s been fifteen years sense I last visited India.
+It’s been many years sense I last visited India.
 Yet I’ll never forget sitting in open-air chai shops drinking creamy, ultra-sweet chai with friends.

 Chai Tea Latte Recipe